joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-06-02-signing-commits-for-github-and-sublime-merge.md

 to be without identity verification would it?

 First step is to **enter your full name** as you'd like it to appear in the signature.
 I've listed my name out but please use your own (we don't need any more Josh Frankel's running amok).

+**NOTE**: This name should match the one stored in your `~/.gitconfig` user name key.

 ``` shell
 You need a user ID to identify your key; the software constructs the user ID